coronel08/my-notes/notes/docs/javascript.md

 ```

 ### Slice
 Slice method slices out a piece of an array into a new array.
-Doesn't chage array <br>
+Doesn't change array <br>
 slice(start,stop)
 <br> <br>